Pamela C. Petersen, MD, FAAP

 My work also includes designing innovative medical devices with engineering students, advising for the TMC Innovation accelerator program, consulting for the international virtual pediatric systems (VPS) database, and optimizing the Texas Children’s electronic health record to improve charge capture and documentation accuracy while reducing note bloat and provider documentation time (including evaluating/piloting AI solutions for inpatient Texas Children’s providers).

 Petersen, P., Hanson, S., Yan, Ke, Clarke, William.
 Partially Wireless Pulse Oximetry Reduces Loss of Signal Integrity due to Motion in Children.
-Hospital Pediatrics.
-September 2019; Volume 9 (issue 9) DOI: 10.1542/hpeds.2019-0017
+Hospital Pediatrics, September 2019; Volume 9 (issue 9) DOI: 10.1542/hpeds.2019-0017

 Petersen, P.C., Balakrishnan B, Vitola B, Hong JC.
 Case report series of a novel application of neostigmine to successfully relieve refractory ileus status post-pediatric orthotopic liver transplantation.
-Pediatric Transplant.
-2019;23(7): e13564. doi:10.1111/petr.13564
+Pediatric Transplantation, 2019;23(7): e13564. doi:10.1111/petr.13564

 Petersen, P., Meyer, M.T., Thombs, P.: Chapter 11 Pediatric Considerations for Hyperbaric Medicine.
 Hyperbaric Medicine Practice, 4th Edition edited by Whelan, H., Best Publishing Company, 2017